anurag-developer1/Webflix/README.md

 ## Demo
 Check out the demo of the app on YouTube: [Webflix App Demo](https://youtu.be/wYcSF2e1Quw?si=jLUfO44nbmQ30Nay)

 ## Features

--Browse a vast collection of movies and tv series by infinite scrolling feature.
+1.Browse a vast collection of movies and tv series by infinite scrolling feature.
--Search for movies or tv series by title or genre.
+2.Search for movies or tv series by title or genre.
--Details page for cast and website details of the selected movie or tv series.
+3.Details page for cast and website details of the selected movie or tv series.
--User authentication and authorization.
+4.User authentication and authorization.
--User friendly UI and responsive design.
+5.User friendly UI and responsive design.
--User data safely stored and processed.
+6.User data safely stored and processed.
--Create and manage a personal watchlist by adding or removing bookmarks.
+7.Create and manage a personal watchlist by adding or removing bookmarks.
--RESTful API.
+8.RESTful API.

 ## Tech Stack (Technologies used)